 In 2013, the Supreme Court's 5-4 conservative majority struck down parts of the 1965 Voting Rights Act that required federal courts to approve any changes in voting rights legislation in states with a history of preventing minorities from voting, thus violating the right guaranteed by the 14th and 15th amendments.
-Without that review, since the 2020 election, Red states (Republican controlled) have established many barriers to the ballot box-from shortening hours and days when votes can be cast to insisting that signatures on mailin ballots exactly match the original registration forms.
-I know my signature has significantly changed in the last few decades - never mind since I was 18 and first eligible to vote.
+Without that review. since the 2020 election, Red states (Republican controlled) have established many barriers to the ballot box-from shortening hours and days when votes can be cast to insisting that signatures on mailin ballots exactly match the original registration forms.
+I know my signature has significantly member or advisor didn't comply with his orders, he or she was soon kicked out.
+He soon became the Teflon Don, the only president impeached (the equivalent of an indictment by Congress) twice.
+But because it takes a two-thirds vote of the Senate which was controlled by his loyal acolytes, he was never removed from office.